 If you are not from the US, you may not know what is Hulu or probably just heard about it.
 Basically Hulu is a website that allows Americans to watch free TV episodes and movies by streaming it to their computer, media players and mobile devices.
 If you are not connected to the Internet from the US, accessing Hulu.com will display a popup message saying “Sorry, currently our video library can only be watched from within the United States” and when you try to watch any videos, it will show “We’re sorry, currently our video library can only be streamed within the United States”.
-This is a simple restriction which can be easily bypassed by connecting to a VPN server that is located in the US or you can change your DNS settings to Tunlr or UnoDNS.
+This is a simple restriction which can be easily bypassed by connecting to a VPN server that is located in the US or you can change your DNS settings.

 Now that you are able to start watching the free videos from Hulu, you probably want to download Hulu videos and save them to your computer for later offline viewing when you know that you may not have an Internet connection at that time.
 Unfortunately Hulu does not provide a way for you to download the videos.
 I did a search and found that there are a few tools being reviewed such as Foxreal YouTube FLV Downloader by dotTech and StreamTransport by MakeUseOf but unfortunately both of the software can no longer download Hulu videos.
 Foxreal YouTube FLV Downloader merely detected the link to download the advertisements before the video while Hulu displays the following error “Unfortunately Hulu is not supported on your device.
 We apologize for any inconvenience” on StreamTransport.

 I did some extensive testing and here are the current working methods to download videos from Hulu.

 So far RTMPDump is one of the free toolkit that is still able to download Hulu videos but unfortunately it is a command line tool which is suited for advanced users.
 It doesn’t have a simple user interface where basic computer users can just insert a link and clicking a few buttons to start capturing the video stream.